jessepav/lacygoill-wiki-backup/admin/systemd.md

 A loaded service is a service whose definition has been loaded in the ram.
 But it doesn't mean that it's currently running.
+It might:

+   - be running
+   - have run in the past
-It may, or it may have run in the past, or it may have failed.
+   - have failed to run in the past

 ## What's an enabled service?

 A  service which  will be  automatically started  when the  current target  (≈ runlevel) changes.
 This includes at boot time.

 ## How to print
 ### the status of all loaded services (i.e. are they running or not)?